navikt/syfopartnerinfo/README.md

 `gradlew.bat shadowJar`

 #### Creating a docker image
-Creating a docker image should be as simple as `docker build -t behandler-elektronisk-kommunikasjon .`
+Creating a docker image should be as simple as `docker build -t syfopartnerinfo .`

 #### Running a docker image
-`docker run --rm -it -p 8080:8080 behandler-elektronisk-kommunikasjon`
+`docker run --rm -it -p 8080:8080 syfopartnerinfo`

 ## Contact us